cleodora-forecasting/cleodora/README.md

 make build
 ```

-You can find the binary containing everything under `build/cleosrv` .
-Run it
+You can find the binary containing frontend and backend under `build/cleosrv` .
-and access http://localhost:8080 in the browser.
+Run it and access http://localhost:8080 in the browser.

+The client binary is `build/cleoc` .

 # GraphQL playground (GraphiQL)